maurges/every-rust-gui-library/notes.md

 And making a binding from Rc is also a pain and I'm not sure if it's possible without bugs.
 Fuck, so only callbacks remain?

+Made one last attempt to use Rc at least, and I can't since RefCell is not Hash.
+Shit.

+I made something complicated with lenses and now I can't remember it.
+God damn my excitement.
+Ok, I remember, and partly it's not my fault, but the library for being so obtuse with binding and lens.
+Not "so" obtuse, but a little confusing how you transform between them.

 ## sciter-rs

 Sciter is a stripped-down browser, with html and css and js engines.
 It's